ialopezg/common-exceptions/README.md

 ## Description

-[Custom Error Service](https://github.com/ialopezg/custom-error-services) is a toolset that helps you to develop and debug modern applications.
-This tool is made to be used in [Node.js](https://nodejs.org), which allows you to easily build efficient, scalable applications.
-It uses modern JavaScript, is built with [TypeScript](https://typescriptlang.org) and bring best JavaScript concepts.
+[Custom Error Service](https://github.com/ialopezg/custom-error-services) is a toolset that helps you to debug modern applications.
+This tool is made to be used in [Node.js](https://nodejs.org), which allows you to easily handle application errors.
+It uses modern JavaScript, is built with [TypeScript](https://typescriptlang.org) and give the best JavaScript concepts.

 ## Installation